What is a social enterprise?

 How do I grow my social enterprise?

-Deciding to grow your social enterprise is important and can be very beneficial in terms of increasing revenue and/or reaching a wider audience.
+Growing your social enterprise is important and can be very beneficial in terms of increasing revenue and/or reaching a wider audience, but there are risks involved in maintaining your profitability so you need to do your research and plan accordingly.
 Typically it will also require additional resources and the need to assess your current enterprise services, processes, resources and finance, all of which will provide a strong starting point.

 You will need to plan how you will manage this growth.
 Will you need more staff/volunteers?
 Will existing premises still be suitable?
 How will you finance this growth?